TomMD/commsec-keyexchange/README.md

 `connect` primitives from `Network.CommSec.KeyExchange`.

 ##Secure Communications using SSH Keys
-Once a pull request is accepted, using crypto-pubkey-openssh should be the easiest method.
+Using crypto-pubkey-openssh is the easiest method.
 From the shell, just generate RSA keys:

     $ ssh-keygen